tigert/commissaire/doc/services.rst

 Commissaire Service is a framework for writing long running services for the Commissaire management system.
-It provides a standard way to connect to Commissaire's bus and provide/consume services.
+It provides a standard way to connect to Commissaire's message bus and provide/consume services.

 Example Use Cases
 -----------------